-College of Law > Faculty & Staff > Faculty A-Z > Katheryn M. Dutenhaver
+College of Law > Faculty & Staff > Full-time Faculty > Katheryn M. Dutenhaver

 Professor Katheryn M. Dutenhaver, Esq. is an emeritus associate professor of law at DePaul University,

 where she taught for more than 30 years and served as director of the Center for Dispute Resolution.
 During the last 20 years she taught Mediation and other dispute resolution courses in the College of Law, mediating and arbitrating complex business cases, mediating divorce cases and conducting Mediation Training Programs.
 In the dispute resolution field she also designs dispute resolution systems, facilitates the resolution of large group conflict, and serves as a consultant.
 Her experience of 20-plus years practicing law includes transactional work and litigation.

 As an experienced mediator in complex business disputes she has resolved cases involving diverse commercial issues for corporations, family-owned businesses, partnerships, real estate developers, condominium associations, landlords-tenants, franchises, trade associations, financial institutions, nonprofit organizations, health-care organizations, universities, religious organizations, public school systems, federal agencies, military installations and local municipalities.
 In the employment area she has resolved matters involving harassment, performance review and wrongful termination.
 She has mediated disputes involving individuals with issues in professional liability, insurance coverage, disability and health care matters, consumer disputes, real estate matters, personal injuries, wrongful death claims, clergy-abuse cases estate planning and estate settlements.